Skip to Content

 White text outlined in black on pink background reads Cute Paper Cup Bunny Craft for Kids.
 Below text are two bunnies made from upside down paper cups.
 Left one is painted blue and right one is painted pink.
 Googly eyes, pink pom pom noses, white pipe cleaner whiskers with mouth drawn in black marker.
 Ears and feet are cut from multi colored polka dotted patterned cardstock and glued to cup.

-Dixie Cup Easter Bunny Craft
+Dixie Cup Easter Bunny Craft Learning Benefits

-This paper cup bunny craft uses just a few common craft supplies you likely already have and only takes about 30 minutes to complete (plus additional drying time).
+This cute paper cup bunny craft uses just a few common craft supplies you likely already have and only takes about 30 minutes to complete (plus additional drying time).

 Plan to create these adorable bunnies at home, as a family, or at a school for a special Easter craft art center activity.